kn2tod/pistar-boot-from-usb/README.txt

 Booting Pi-Star from a USB on a Pi4!

-Modifications can be made to an existing or new image of a Pi-Star system such that it can boot natively on Raspberry Pi4's.
+Modifications can be made to an existing or new image of a Pi-Star system such that it can boot from USB's directly on Raspberry Pi4's.

 All the current Rasp-Pi versions (up to Buster) are hard-wired to use Micro SD (block) devices.
 The key is to rewire the installation